Ulrich Wegener: Storming of hijacked Lufthansa Flight 181 in Mogadishu

 Wegener was the GSG 9 commander during the liberation of the hostages taken by the Popular Front for the Liberation of Palestine on the Boeing 737 Landshut hijacking, operated by Lufthansa as flight 181, in Mogadishu, Somalia, on the night of October 17–18, 1977.
 Wegener directed and led the operation from the ground as his GSG 9 assault teams stormed the plane.
 Two terrorists were killed, one was fatally wounded, and the fourth was captured alive but critically wounded.
 Having both planned and led the successful operation to liberate the hostages of the Lufthansa 181 hijacking, Wegener was promoted from the rank of Lieutenant Colonel (Oberstleutnant) to Colonel (Oberst).
 Along with his GSG 9 assault team members, he was awarded the German Commander's Cross of the Federal Cross of Merit (Großes Bundesverdienstkreuz).

-Commander of the Federal Border Protection
+Commander of the Federal Border Guard

-In 1979, whilst holding the rank of Oberst (Colonel), Wegener relinquished command of the GSG 9 unit he had established to his deputy, Klaus Blätte, and was appointed as the permanent representative of the Inspector of the Federal Border Protection in the Federal Ministry of the Interior.
-In 1981, he was promoted to Brigadier General (Brigadegeneral) and took command of the Federal Border Protection's Border Protection Command West, a position he held until his retirement in 1989.
+In 1979, whilst holding the rank of Oberst (Colonel), Wegener relinquished command of the GSG 9 unit he had established to his deputy, Klaus Blätte, and was appointed as the permanent representative of the Inspector of the Federal Border Guard in the Federal Ministry of the Interior.
+In 1981, he was promoted to Brigadier General (Brigadegeneral) and took command of the Federal Border Guard's Border Guard Command West, a position he held until his retirement in 1989.